 4. Organize Your Time

 Sometimes you look around and it seems like everybody else is super productive and getting it all done.
 Don’t they have the same twenty-four hours in a day that you do?

 It turns out they do, but they’re a little better at managing that time.
 They’ve already got it figured out.

 Here are some tips to help you be more productive and manage your time at home, work, and in your daily life.

 Learn to say NO!

-I put this one first because it’s a natural tendency to overcommit and overextend yourself by trying to do it all.
-You can’t.
+I put this one first because it’s a natural tendency to overcommit and overextend yourself by trying to do everything for everybody.
+You can’t!

 Pick the things you really want to do and take a pass on others.
 Even the most successful people in the world say no to prevent over commiting themselves.